 Pfeiffer University is committed to continuous improvement in all areas.
 To that end, assessments are administered to students, faculty, staff, administration, and external constituencies on a regular basis.
-In addition to these campus wide evaluation procedures, each academic program has adopted learning outcomes designed to measure the effectiveness of instruction in the majors.
+In addition to these campus wide evaluation procedures, each academic program has adopted learning outcomes designed to measure the effectiveness of instruction in the majors offered in all programs to include the Adult Degree Completion Programs.